DAY 14: I-10 (209.5) TO MISSION CREEK CAMPSITE (226.2)

 Around 11, it started to really heat up and between the temperature, the less than scenic highway views and a mild but persistent headache, I was getting pretty grumpy.
 But perfect timing...trail magic!
 Rounded a corner to see Joe at a cooler with cold water and strawberries.
 Fresh fruit after three days of ramen and Clif bars was a much needed surprise-big thanks to the trail angels at mile 324!

 Back to walking through the heat...could feel it radiating up from the ground, and my shirt was soaked in sweat.
-Heard loud rattling just off trail which caused me to jump sideways into some scrub bush but I never saw the snake.
+Heard a loud rattling just off trail which caused me to jump sideways into some scrub bush but I never saw the snake responsible.

-Was getting pretty fed up with the day and the desert, rounded a corner and suddenly there was this massive blue lake stretched out in front of me, the most unexpected thing...almost a system shock, like I couldn't comprehend what was seeing.
-Hiked around Silverwood Lake for about half an hour and then stopped for lunch down by the water with Joe, Brian and Sara.
-We tried to hitch a ride from boaters to take us across the lake, no success.
+Was getting pretty fed up with the day and the desert, rounded a corner and suddenly there was this massive blue lake stretched out in front of me, the most unexpected thing...almost a system shock, like I couldn't comprehend what I was seeing.
+Hiked around this magical Silverwood Lake for about half an hour and then stopped for lunch down by the water with Sara, Joe and Brian.
+We tried to hitch a ride from boaters to take us across the lake, but no success.
 I wanted to swim but the water looked pretty gross and there were signs advising against it.

 The trail went up and circled above the lake which was a whole new form of torture-watching swimmers and jet-skis far below while I was drowning in my own sweat made the heat seem that much worse.
-After about two hours of this, finally left it behind.
+After about two hours of this, finally the trail left the lake behind.
 It only got hotter after leaving Silverwood and the thought that there was a McFlurry at the end of the road was the one thing that kept me going.

-I skipped wearing my gaiters in the morning and my shoes were full of sand and rocks, but I was too stubborn to stop so I could feel new blisters forming on my heels where the rocks were rubbing.
+I skipped wearing my gaiters in the morning and my shoes were full of sand and rocks, but I was too stubborn to stop so I could feel new blisters forming on my heels where the pebbles had crept in and were rubbing.
 Only water source of the afternoon was scummy and surrounded by biting flies.
 Grumpiness was back in full force and there were no more strawberries to counterbalance it.
-Descending the last few miles towards I-15 offered up some incredible views but at that point my sole focus was getting to chicken nuggets.
+Descending the last few miles towards I-15 offered up some incredible views and I knew I should be trying to appreciate it but at that point my sole focus was getting to chicken nuggets.

 It's sad to say, but seeing the sign McDonalds .4 ➞ after the long, hot, 24 miles brought up one of the biggest rushes of emotion I've had so far on trail.
 There was already a line of packs leaning against the wall outside, and a clear hiker section in the restaurant that the other patrons were avoiding, probably because of how dirty we looked (and smelled).
 After a double quarter pounder, two McChickens, nuggets, fries and a milkshake, I decided to call it a day and just hope my body won't hate me too much tomorrow.